 The course has several important learning objectives connected with the adoption of technologies in the access to justice field.
 One theme, which runs through their work on individual projects and in class, is the potential and limitations of technologies to improve access.
 Guest speakers, who are experts in the field, supplement and deepen students’ understanding of the civil justice landscape.
 In addition, students are assigned short readings and brief reflection papers to ensure they are aware of the opportunities and challenges of integrating tech in the access to justice ecosystem.

-The centerpiece of the class is team projects in which students collaborate with organizations to build technological tools to improve access to the civil justice system by helping users navigate court processes, understand and act on their rights, or access the law in other ways.
+The centerpiece of the class is team projects in which students collaborate with organizations to build technological tools to improve access to the civil justice system by helping users navigate court processes, understand and act on their rights, and access the law in other ways.
 Students devote most of their effort over the course of a semester to working on one project.
-By the end of the semester, we expect students to have created a working tool that is ready (or near ready) to be deployed.
+By the end of the semester, we expect students to have created a working tool that is ready (or nearly ready) to be deployed.

 As they work on their projects, students learn how the technologies they are developing support their organizational partner’s service delivery model.
 Students working on an expungement app with a public defender’s office, for example, will learn about how the tool will support the office’s other services.
 Similarly, students working on a legal diagnosis app for social workers serving the elderly will learn how the tool enhances coordination between social workers and lawyers to better assist clients with their legal needs.

 We devote in-class time to teaching students about the broader context for their projects.
 Over the course of the semester, civil justice advocates speak to the class about the access to justice crisis and the role of technologies in ameliorating it.
 Students may learn, for example, about tools to assist tenants to bring housing conditions complaints, debtors to file for bankruptcy, and low-wage earners to address wage theft.
 Students also hear about the limitations of digital tools to lowering barriers to access to justice, including the difficulties for users with low literacy and those with limited access to the internet to find and use digital tools and the challenges of finding sustainable business models to maintain and scale access to justice technologies.
-To encourage critical thought about these issues, we require students to submit several brief reflection papers over the course of the semester.
+To encourage critical thought about these issues, students are required to submit several brief reflection papers over the course of the semester.

-Over the years, the class has worked with a range of organizations: civil legal aid providers—which specialize in intimate partner violence protection, immigration, landlord-tenant, and consumer rights, among other areas—public defender offices, non-legal service providers, law school clinics, courts, and administrative agencies.
-The most important criterion for the selection of a legal tech project is that the organization has a vision of how the technology will complement or increase the efficacy of its services.
+Over the years, the class has worked with a range of organizations: civil legal aid providers—which specialize in intimate partner violence protection, immigration, landlord-tenant, and consumer rights, among other areas—public defender offices, nonlegal service providers, law school clinics, courts, and administrative agencies.
+The most important criterion for the selection of a legal tech project is that the organization have a vision of how the technology will complement or increase the efficacy of its services.

 In addition, we consider the types of community needs the tool is intended to serve, whether the scope of the project is appropriate for the class, whether the functionalities requested are a good fit for the software we use, whether a very similar tool already exists in the organization’s ecosystem, and whether the organization has a deployment plan.
-Projects selected are either self-help tools, tools to be used by trusted intermediaries (such as social workers or tenant rights advocates), screening tools like an eligibility and triage app that support an organization’s service delivery model, or some combination.
-Organizations are typically based in the United States or Canada, and teams have collaborated remotely with organizations in states as far flung as Texas, Hawai’i, and Alaska.
+Projects selected are either self-help tools, tools to be used by trusted intermediaries (such as social workers or tenant rights advocates), screening tools such as an eligibility and triage app that support an organization’s service delivery model, or some combination.
+Organizations are typically based in the United States or Canada, and teams have collaborated remotely with organizations in states as far flung as Texas, Hawaii, and Alaska.

-To surface the most promising projects, we distribute a request for proposals (RFP) through civil justice networks, including the listservs of Legal Services Corporation grantees, Pro Bono Net, and the Self-Represented Litigants Network.
+To surface the most promising projects, we distribute a request for proposals (RFP) through civil justice networks, including the listservs of Legal Services Corporation grantees, Pro Bono Net, and the Self-Represented Litigation Network.
 In addition to setting forth application requirements, the RFP describes what the students will bring to the project and explains the expectations for the participating organization.
-Most importantly, the organization is expected to make a subject matter expert (SME) available to work with students on a weekly basis.
+Most importantly, the organization is expected to make a subject matter expert available to work with students on a weekly basis.
 In addition to making expectations clear from the outset, the RFP plays a forcing function, strengthening client motivation and commitment to the project.

 When the course was first taught, we invited students to come up with projects themselves.
 A practical challenge we encountered was persuading organizations to adopt the tools students had built.
 More importantly, we wanted students to get away from the mindset, often associated with the tech world, that they could parachute into a setting, identify a problem, and fix it.
-Instead, consistent with the class’s goal to teach students about the civil justice system, we want students to appreciate that the organizations are the experts: they are embedded in an ecosystem of services and have a deep understanding of their clients’ needs.
+Instead, consistent with the class’s goal to teach students about the civil justice system, we want students to appreciate that the organizations are the experts: They are embedded in an ecosystem of services and have a deep understanding of their clients’ needs.

 Keys to Working with Client Organizations

-- Clearly defined need or problem to be addressed
+- Clearly defined need or problem to be addressed.

-- Concrete plan for deployment of the app
+- Concrete plan for deployment of the app.

 Scoping the Project